Chase Credit Journey for Checking Credit Score

 AnnualCreditReport.com

-This service offers credit reports from all three major credit bureaus.
-You can get a free report every 12 months from each bureau.
-Or, you can get a report from one bureau of your choice every 4 months if it’s more convenient for you.
+This service offers free reports from all three major credit reporting bureaus.
+You can get a free report every 12 months from each agency—or, or stagger your reports throughout the year for continuous updates: every 4 months if it’s more convenient for you.
 The service doesn’t provide a credit score check.

 Another alternative to the Chase Credit Journey check is CreditWise from Capital One.
-This service brings you access to VantageScore 3.0 but provides a credit report from TransUnion instead of Experian.
-You will also get in-depth credit information and identity monitoring.
+This service brings you access to VantageScore 3.0 but provides credit reporting from TransUnion instead of Experian.
+You will also get in-depth credit insights and identity monitoring.

 Credit Karma

-The Credit Karma tool relies on credit files from Equifax and TransUnion and also provides tips and recommendations on improving your credit score.
+The Credit Karma tool provides scores from Equifax and TransUnion and also provides personalized credit tips and recommendations on improving your credit score.
 A major advantage is that your score is updated every day.

 It's useful to know how to close Chase account if you need to for any reason.